Classical evolution in quantum systems: Summary, discussion, and conclusion

-Secondly, we considered semi-classical models in which one part is a quantum system and the other one is classical.
-This is important, for instance, for studying quantum measurements processes with a macroscopic device in a consistent manner.
-Our method renders it possible to perform such a task as demonstrated for the example of a classical light field coupled to a two-level quantum atom.
-We could show that, despite of interactions with quantum subsystem, the field remains classical for all times, which cannot be achieved when applying standard approaches.
+We then considered semiclassical models in which one part is a quantum system and the other one is classical.
+This is important, for instance, for studying in a consistent manner processes in quantum-classical systems, including interactions between them.
+We demonstrated that our approach allows us to carry out such a task, for example, by considering a classical light field coupled to a two-level atom which led to a classical wave equation for the radiation field and a Schr\"{o}dinger equation for the atom.
+We could show that, despite interacting with the quantum atom for all times, the field remains classical, which cannot be achieved when applying other techniques.

-Finally, we studied the entanglement dynamics of a system consisting of a macroscopic number of quantum-mechanical oscillators.
+As a third example of practical relevance for quantum information science, we considered the entanglement dynamics.
+In particular, we analyzed the challenging scenario of a system which consists of a macroscopic number of coupled quantum mechanical oscillators.
 In this scenario, the classical states are identified with separable ones.
 The classical dynamics resulting from our method is described in terms of Schr\"odinger-type equations for each subsystem separately.
-This is consistent with our recent approach \cite{SW17a} and underlines the the general potential of our method introduced here.
-As we have shown for different forms of separability (or, conversely, partial entanglement), the entanglement-generating evolution can be clearly distinguished from the classical one, even for initially fully separable mixed states.
+As we have shown for different forms of partial separability (or, conversely, partial entanglement), the entanglement-generating evolution can be clearly distinguished from the classical one, even for initially fully separable mixed states and weakly interacting particles.

-In conclusion, we developed a general and easily accessible approach to certify quantum properties in time.
-Our technique is not restricted to a specific type of classical states and applies to arbitrary time scales and interaction regimes.
-Thus, we believe that our method provides a powerful tool and versatile starting point for studies of temporal quantum phenomena.
+In conclusion, we developed a general and easily accessible method to certify quantum properties over time.
+Our technique is not restricted to a specific type of quantum coherence and applies to arbitrary time scales and interaction regimes.
+It also enables us to separate quantum features within the initial states from those arising from the quantum evolution alone.
+In addition, the evolution of quantum correlations between an arbitrary number of classical and quantum subsystems can be consistently studied and characterized with our method.
+Thus, we believe that our theoretical framework presents a new versatile tool and can be the starting point for future studies of temporal quantum phenomena.

-Here, we provide additional details.
-A brief review about relevant concepts in theoretical mechanics is given in Sec. \ref{app:Lagrange}.
-The exact solutions for the entanglement example are computed in Sec. \ref{app:Entanglement}.